 Also homeowners who upgrade their Oil Heat Systems, or, test or replace their systems, should be sure to keep the records and reports from the companies that do the work.

 - EPA Regulations - Most states do not regulate Underground Storage Tanks that are less than 1,100 gallons.
 Most residential fuel tanks hold between 250 and 750 gallons and some are 1,000 gallons.
 These tanks are not subject to EPA Regulation, Remember, as you now know, that if the tank leaks the owner is responsible for the contamination.

 Therefore, to take the easy way out and NOT be responsible for thousands of dollars worth of contaminated soil removal from a leaking tank, have an inspection of the tank and associated piping.

-Real Estate Prices keep falling in many areas of the country.
+Real Estate Prices, as always, are fluctuating in many areas of the country.
 To Buy or Not to Buy, that is question on many peoples minds.
 No one has the real answer.
-Banks are still slow to lend and more foreclosures are in the pipeline.
+Banks are still lending and more foreclosures are in the pipeline.
 So you can choose for yourself what you think is right for you.
 Remember, an FHA 203(k) Loan works well to resolve all of those Fix-Up and Fixer-Upper situations.

 If you are looking for a safe mortgage it will be a 30-year Fixed Rate or a 15-year Fixed rate "Fully Amortized" Mortgage.
 Stay away from the Adjustable Rate Mortgages.
 They will go up as the rates start to rise, and they come down slower than they go up.